Dragonflydamsel01/Creating-a-series-taxonomy-in-11ty-Version1/content/posts/fourthpost.md

 ---
 title: The Golden Apple Tree and the Nine Peahens, Part I
+slug: golden-apple-part-i
 description: This is a new series about swan wives
 date: 2018-10-01
 series: "swan-wives"
 part: 1
 tags: second tag
 ---

 Our next theme concerns what I shall tongue-in-cheek refer to as "wif-swans": Woman-swans, or wife-swans.
-Because the Old English word for *woman* is *wif*, and this is relevant because the Old English word for *man* is *wer*, from which we derive *werewolf* and *weregild* (man-price, blood money).
+Because the Old English word for _woman_ is _wif_, and this is relevant because the Old English word for _man_ is _wer_, from which we derive _werewolf_ and _weregild_ (man-price, blood money).
 This particular version comes from Serbia, only they switch it up by using peahens.

 <figure>
 <img src="/assets/img/wlop-blackswan.jpg" alt="woman in a fancy dress reads a book in a bright ballroom, while swans cavort about her" style="max-width:85vh;">
 <figcaption>Black Swan by WLOP /<a href="https://www.artstation.com/artwork/ZGr13N"> Art Station</a> </figcaption>